 For those interested in eating their CBD oil, imagination is the limit on how to incorporate CBD oil in cooking and baking, both savory and sweet.
 CBD oil can be used as any other oil is used, although caution is needed.
 Because of the bitter taste, the cook will probably have to experiment to achieve the desired taste.
 A fairly low temperature for burning (200 degrees) also means there is a learning curve.
 However, the abundance of recipes on hand can provide a wide variety of edibles that are both delicious and offer the benefits of CBD oil.

 According to the book of Genesis, God gave people all plants for our benefit, including hemp, from which CBD oil is derived.
 While medical studies are still being done and more information is needed, CBD seems to work with human bodies’ systems to activate natural healing.
-By relieving or reducing pain, stress, and anxiety, CBD may make it easier to think clearly and accomplish more.
-It is a gift to find under God’s healing tree.
+CBD may make it easier to think clearly and accomplish more.

 Comments will be approved before showing up.